Primechain/primechain-api-docs/docs/usecases/trade_finance.md

 }
 ```

-## 5. Retrieve data from the blockchain
+## 5. Decrypt, verify and retrieve data from the blockchain
 To retrieve data use `post /api/v1/get_data` and pass 4 parameters:
 1. the id of the transaction in which the encrypted data and tag were published to the data stream
 2. the id of the transaction in which the digital signature, hash and the signer's primechain address were published to the data stream